 The recruitment process involves an interview with the Volunteer Manager (30-60 minutes).
 Potential volunteers will be asked to undergo a National Police Check (at own expense), have a current Working with Children's Check and provide references.
 They will have a good understanding and alignment of Prison Networks Vision, Mission and Values and undergo any training required.

-We are a faith driven organisation.
-Our volunteers may be asked if they agree to a Statement of Christian Identity, sign a Statement of Integrity and abide by Prison Networks Code of Conduct, Policies and Procedures.
+We are a faith-driven organisation.
+Our volunteers will be asked to sign and abide by Prison Networks Code of Conduct, Policies and Procedures.
 We encourage applications from Aboriginal and Torres Strait Islander women and women from culturally and linguistically diverse backgrounds.